 - a.
 Electric vehicle parking spaces shall count toward the minimum vehicle parking requirement as set forth in §4.6.4. - b.
-All required electric vehicle parking spaces shall be located on the same lot as the principal use; and - c.
-When the electric vehicle parking spaces are put in service, they shall be signed in a clear and conspicuous manner indicating exclusive availability to electric vehicles.
+All required electric vehicle parking spaces shall be located on the same lot as the principal use; and

 4.6.8.
 Loading Zones